On this page:

 - Anti-Embolism Stockings for Prevention of Blood Clot

 - Pulmonary Embolus

-Referrals can be made via Choose and Book or letter to the Central Booking Office 020 8725 0839
+Referrals can be made via the e-Referrals Service or letter to the Central Booking Office 020 8725 0839